mikegggit/data_structures/graph/graphs.md

     Matrix: O(1)

 * removeEdge(a, b)
-    Adjacency list: O(E).
-Visit the adjacency list for both source and tgt vertexes and remove the entry.
+    Adjacency list: O(V + E).
+Visits each vertex, then traverses each adjacency list searching for edges to remove.

     Matrix: O(1).
-Remove the entry in both (a, b) and (b, a)
+Remove the entry in (a, b), and (b, a) if undirected.

 * adjacent(a, b)
-    Adjacency list: O(E).
+    Adjacency list: O(V).
 Visit the source list and search the adjacency list for b.
+O(V) since there are at most V-1 edges to search through

     Matrix: O(1).
 Return value of (a, b)

 * neighbors(a)
     Adjacency list: O(1).  returns all entries in adjacency list for a.
+O(1) since this is just returning the adjacenty list stored for a.

     Matrix:  O(V) For entry a, need to travers all possible adjacents (vertices) to find those having a value of 1.
+O(V) since there at most V-1 possible vertices to search.

 * getVertexValue(a)
 	Adjacency list: O(1)